Hsb511/FizzBuzzApp/README.md

 # FizzBuzzApp

 This fizz-buzz application was developed as part of an Android Kata for eXalt IT.
+The apk can be downloaded [here](previews/fizzbuzzapp_prod_1.0.0.apk)

 The main feature follows the [Fizz buzz game](https://en.wikipedia.org/wiki/Fizz_buzz).